phoenix2082/rustdays/guide/add-support-for-updating-accounts.md

 }
 ```

 Here only middlename was optional, as not everyone have middle name.
 We were also using account struct for query request only.
-For performing update we have to make every property optional, as users of our Account Rest service may want to update only firstname or only lastname or may be two proeprty at same time like firstname, lastname or firstname and email.
+For performing update we have to make every property optional, as users of our Account Rest service may want to update only firstname or only lastname or may be two property at same time like firstname, lastname or firstname and email.
 Think of all possible scenarios you can.
 For this we have to make all properties optional except id.
 As for now we don't want users to update id.
 The primary key **id** can be updated too, if you want but for now let's not do it.
-I'll tell you later how to it.
+I'll tell you later how to do it.
 So let's change Account schema and make properties optional.
 Open **src/models.rs** file and change type to Option<String> for our Account's fields.

 ```rust
 #[derive(Queryable)]